devleaks/cockpitdecks-docs/docs/Button/Button Value.md

+A button builds its representation from its *value*.
+The *value* of the button is computed from one or more *dataref* values returned by X-Plane and/or from some *internal state variable* values.

 A Button can have 0, 1, or more than one value in the special case of [[Annunciator|annunciators]] or LargeButtons  (A LargeButton  can have two or more buttons represented inside.).
 Each annunciator part or each button inside a LargeButton has either 0, or 1 value.

 Each value of a button is either None (no value) or a numeric value (which is most of the time a floating point number).
-If a button has several values, its value is either a list or a dictionary of all individual values, each individual value being None or a number.
+If a button has several values, its value is either a list of values or a dictionary of all individual values, each individual value being None or a number.

-Activations and Representations of the button knows how to manage the different values contained in the annunciator or side button.
+Activations and Representations of the button knows how to manage the different values contained in the annunciator or LargeButtons.

-A button builds its representation from its *value*.
-The *value* of the button is computed from one or more dataref values returned by X-Plane and/or from some internal state variable values.

-# Value Sources

-A Button can get its value from the following sources:

-1. A single X-Plane *Dataref*
-2. A *formula* that combines both dataref values and/or button internal state values

-There should never be both a single dataref and a formula.
-It is either one or the other.
-In case both are defined, the formula takes precedence.

-If no `dataref`  for `formula` attribute determine the value of a button, it will return all values of its internal state in a dictionary of values.

-## X-Plane Dataref
+# X-Plane Datarefs

 A *dataref* is the name of a value used by the X-Plane simulator.